 How to Find a Veterinarian That Treats Snakes

 If you have a vet for other pets, then it’s worth giving them a call to see if they have anyone there that will treat your snake.
-There may be one vet there that specializes in treating snakes and reptiles.
+There may be one vet who specializes in treating snakes and reptiles.

-As a note, you’re much more likely to find vets that treat reptiles generally, rather than snakes specifically.
+You’re much more likely to find vets that treat reptiles generally, rather than snakes specifically.
 Don’t worry, because these vets know exactly what they’re doing.
 Snakes are similar to other reptiles, and vets will often specialize in the whole class of reptiles than just one kind.

 Who Else Can Help with Snakes?

 If there isn’t a vet that you can reach, you can still find help for your snake on online forums.
 There are quite a few corn snake and ball python forums, for example.
 Advice on cleaning wounds, what to do when your snake won’t eat, or why it has a stuck shed are all questions that can be answered.

 You could also ask a local breeder or experienced owner for guidance.
 The snake-owning community is welcoming and helpful.
 You could perhaps ask the breeder you bought your snake from for advice.
 Local pet stores aren’t ‘usually’ as knowledgeable as they don’t usually employ hobbyists.